 Keeping the filter cartridge clean is not enough for proper maintenance.
 Manufacturers usually recommend using pool chemicals to maintain water chemistry.

-To make that task easier, a chemical floater is usually included with inflatable hot tubs.
+To make that task easier, a chemical floater (check on Amazon) is usually included with inflatable hot tubs.

 As their name indicates, they work as a floating chemical dispenser.